 Surgery might be required if the above treatment methods fail.
-Surgery might be required to treat the arthritis itself or the complications from the medications used to treat the arthritis (eg. osteonecrosis).
+Surgery might be required to treat arthritis itself or the complications from the medications used to treat arthritis (eg. osteonecrosis).
 The most common surgical procedures performed are :

-- Total hip replacement or total knee replacement to provide pain relief, deformity correction and improvement of quality of life.
+- Total hip replacement or total knee replacement to provide pain relief, deformity correction and improvement of the quality of life.

 - Core decompression and bone grafting for the treatment of osteonecrosis (bone death) from side effects of corticosteroid consumption for the treatment of inflammatory arthritis.